keboola/connection-docs/manipulation/transformations/sandbox/index.md

   - *Connect* (MySQL and Snowflake only) --- Connect to the sandbox using a web SQL client.
   - *SSL* (MySQL and Redshift only) --- Show secure connection information.
-  - *Refresh privileges* (Redshift only) --- REVOKE and GRANT privileges on tables and schemas to the current Redshift user.
-Because  Redshift privileges are granted on a per-table basis, tables created later than the current user are not available unless you refresh the privileges.
   - *Drop Sandbox* --- Deletes the sandbox database (and all its tables)

 In the same place you can also see the sandbox connection credentials.
 To copy & paste individual values,